vatsan/dspcfboilerplate/README.md

     port: <YOUR PORT>
     user: <YOUR USERNAME>
     database: <YOUR DATABASE>
-    password: <YOUR PASSOWRD>
+    password: <YOUR PASSWORD>

 2. Ensure your local machine can talk to the environment where the data resides in (ex: you may need to connect to a VPN if your data resides on a BDS cluster behind a firewall).
 3. Run the following from the root directory

     ./deploy

-This will bring up the app on http://localhost:9090
+This will bring up the app on `http://localhost:9090`

 Pushing the app to PCF
 ======================